pineapplefart/ssb_s5/Main Assesment/README.md

 - Imports fluorescence/absorbance data
 - Averages replicates and formats data
-- Fits dilution curves and calculates metrics (e.g., gradient, R²)
+- Fits dilution curves and calculates gradient and R² as fitness metrics
-- Outputs a results to a CSV
+- Outputs results as a CSV

-- This code is bespoke for our fluoresence machine, the arguments in the to_excel() function will need to be changed depending on the output layout.
+To use this code, first ensue that well A1 is at cell b15 in your excel file.
+Then add the excel file pathway to the code in the relevant position (indicated in the code).

 - **NOTE: YOU MUST COLLECT THE RUNTIME DATA MANUALLY.
 THE OT-2 DOES NOT SUPPORT OUTPUTTING THE RUNTIME DATA**

 ### 5. Optimisation in JMP